-A key feature of the program is a required study away component.
-The MS in Interior Architecture program has partnered with the Danish Institute for Study Abroad (DIS) in Copenhagen, Denmark and the Preservation Institute: Nantucket (PIN), Nantucket, MA the field school of the University of Florida’s Center for World Heritage & Stewardship.
+A key feature of the program is an optional study away component.
+The M.S. in Interior Architecture program has partnered with the Danish Institute for Study Abroad (DIS) in Copenhagen, Denmark and the Preservation Institute: Nantucket (PIN), Nantucket, MA the field school of the University of Florida’s Center for World Heritage & Stewardship.

 The Danish Institute for Study Abroad is a high-quality study abroad program established in 1959.
 All DIS courses are taught in English and provide an opportunity for students to experience new situations and build and develop leadership skills for a globalized world that increasingly requires cross-cultural understanding.
 DIS is also known for its cross-disciplinary model.
 You will study and work on projects alongside students from all areas and levels of design and architecture.
 During the seven weeks in Copenhagen, studio instruction focuses on the process of Interior Architecture as practiced in the Danish tradition and the relationship between conceptual design and its application within existing structures.
 Denmark serves as a living laboratory for the study of world-renowned Danish design and its history.
 Students have additional opportunities to join faculty-led field studies in Scandinavia on course-integrated study tour trips.